Action at Sihayo's kraal: Action

-The Zulu defenders were commanded by Mkumbikazulu kaSihayo, one of Sihayo's sons involved in the Natal raid.
+The Zulu defenders, from Sihayo's Qungebe people, were commanded by Mkumbikazulu kaSihayo, one of Sihayo's sons who had been involved in the Natal raid.
 They held a horseshoe-shaped gorge on a steep hillside, part of Ngedla Hill.
 The open end of the gorge faced towards the Bashee River and the base of the cliffs were covered with boulders and scrub.
-Sihayo's kraal lay further to the north on a more gently sloping part of the Ngedla.
+Sihayo's kraal lay further to the north on a more gently sloping part of the hill.

 Chelmsford and Glyn determined to clear the Zulu from the gorge before proceeding to the kraal to burn it.
 Chelmsford ordered Russell's mounted infantry to move to the south where the slope was climbable and to sweep around behind the Zulus on the heights to threaten them and cut off any retreat.
-In the meantime the entire 1st battalion of the 3rd regiment of the Natal Native Contingent (under Commandant George Hamilton-Browne) were to assault the Zulus on the lower ground and attempt to seize the cattle, they would be supported by three companies of the 1st battalion of the 24th Regiment (commanded by Captain William Degacher).
-The 2nd battalion of the 3rd regiment of the Natal Native Contingent (commanded by Commandant Edward Russell Cooper) and additional men from the 24th Regiment of Foot, including four companies of the 2nd battalion, were held in reserve.
+In the meantime, the entire 1st Battalion of the 3rd Regiment of the NNC (under Commandant George Hamilton-Browne) were to assault the Zulus on the lower ground and attempt to seize the cattle, supported by three companies of the 1st Battalion of the 24th Regiment (commanded by Captain William Degacher).
+The 2nd Battalion of the 3rd Regiment of the NNC (commanded by Commandant Edward Russell Cooper) and other men from the 24th Regiment of Foot, including four companies of the 2nd Battalion, were held in reserve.

-The NNC, under Hamilton-Browne, led the attack, beginning probably a little after 8.00 am.
+The NNC, under Hamilton-Browne, led the attack, probably beginning a little after 8.00 am.
 He had been ordered by Chelmsford not to open fire before the Zulu did and to avoid harming any Zulu women or children.
 Hamilton-Browne was worried about the prospect of friendly fire from his poorly trained men and ordered them not to use their firearms at all.
 The NNC had received little training in military drill and Hamilton-Browne's non-commissioned officers soon gave up attempts to keep the NNC in line during their advance.